Beat the Turtle Drum: Plot

-Written in a diary format, the story follows Kate, a thirteen-year-old aspiring poet, whose best friend is her little sister, eleven-year-old Joss.
-Joss, obsessed with horses, wants to save the money to rent a horse of her own for the week of her birthday.
+Written in a diary format, the story follows Kate, a 13-year-old aspiring poet whose best friend is her younger sister, 11-year-old Joss.
 Kate often believes her parents consider Joss the "favorite child", but doesn't resent her sister or her parents much, as she thinks her parents don't even realize they have a favorite, and she loves Joss.

-When Joss' birthday arrives, Kate, Joss, and Tootie, an 8-year-old neighbor boy who harbors a crush on Joss, ride out to the farm of Mr. and Mrs. Essig to rent the gentlest of their aging horses, Prince.
-Joss wakes early every day to ride and tend to the horse, as well as makes him a comfortable home in the family garage.
+Joss, obsessed with horses, has been saving money to rent a horse for the week of her birthday.
+When the big week arrives, Kate, Joss, and Tootie, an 8-year-old neighbor boy who harbors a crush on Joss, ride out to the farm of Mr. and Mrs. Essig to rent the gentlest of their aging horses, Prince.
+Joss wakes early every day to ride and tend to the horse and make him a comfortable home in the family's garage.
 Kate, Joss, their parents, and their friends Ellen, Sam, and Tootie spend an idyllic week with Prince, enjoying their summer and the magic of Joss' wish come true.

-On the second to last day of Prince's rental, Kate and Joss climb an apple tree in the yard to have a picnic like they did when they were younger.
+On the second-to-last day of Prince's rental, Kate and Joss climb an apple tree in the yard to have a picnic like they did when they were younger.
 When Joss ventures out on a branch to check on Prince, the branch, weakened by a recent storm, snaps.
 Joss falls to the ground, breaking her neck and dying instantly.

 Kate's story concludes with the various reactions of the people around her to the loss of Joss.
 She finds comfort in unexpected places, such as staying strong for the younger, heartbroken Tootie, and from her mother's cousin Mona, who she'd previously disdained due to a glandular problem.
 Kate acts out in response to the clumsy attempts of friends and neighbors to make sense of the death of someone so bright and young, but her mother comforts her and asks her to try not to let Joss' death make her mean and hard.
-As the summer reaches its end, Kate finds comfort in a letter from the sisters' third grade teacher; her teacher tells her that one day she'll be able to tell her own children about Joss, and that Joss will live in through her memories.
+As the summer reaches its end, Kate finds comfort in a letter from the sisters' third-grade teacher, who tells her that one day she'll be able to tell her own children about Joss, and that Joss will live in through her memories.